Welcome to Hercules Editions

 Since then Hercules Editions has produced Heart Archives by Sue Rose, Ormonde by Hannah Lowe (selected by Colin Grant as one of five essential books on the Windrush generation – see here), Silents by Claire Crowther, Hammersmith by Sean O’Brien, Rubaiyat for the Martyrs of Two Wars by Ruth Valentine, A Bargain with the Light: Poems after Lee Miller by Jacqueline Saphra, The Singing Glacier by Helen Mort, The Practical Visionary by Chris McCabe and Sophie Herxheimer, and The Gospel of Trickster by Nancy Charley, and Cargo of Limbs by Martyn Crucefix.

-In spring 2020, Jacqueline Saphra’s second book with Hercules Editions, Veritas: Poems after Artemisia, was published, and in July 2020 the first in the new series of essays by poets, Hercules Papers, is published with The Wandering Mountains by poet and critic David Wheatley.
-The online launch for David's book will be on Saturday 19 September 2020, from 6.30pm to 8pm – RSVP to firstname.lastname@example.org to receive the link to attend on Zoom
+In spring 2020, Jacqueline Saphra’s second book with Hercules Editions, Veritas: Poems after Artemisia, was published, and in July 2020 out new series of essays by poets, Hercules Papers, was inaugurated with The Wandering Mountains by poet and critic David Wheatley.

-Our next poetry chapbook will be The Nine Mothers of Heimdallr by Miriam Nash, which will be published in October 2020.
-We have launched a new crowdsourcing campaign for this book – you can visit the campaign page here.
+Our new poetry chapbook is The Nine Mothers of Heimdallr by Miriam Nash, published in October 2020.